 - There’s no such thing as privacy.
 If your partner is constantly asking for your passwords, asking you where you’re going, and is always asking who you are texting & talking to, then get away, fast!
 Being in a relationship should not mean that you lose your right to privacy.
 Trust is important for a reason.

 - They continually lie to you.
 It’s really hard to regain trust once you have lost it, but how can you trust someone who always lies to you?
-Well, if you have to ask yourself that question, maybe that isn’t the person you are supposed to be trusting…
+Well, if you have to ask yourself that question, maybe that’s not the person you should trust.

-Sometimes people don’t show us their true colors for months.
-Sometimes, some external factors reveal who they really are.
+Sometimes people don’t show us their true colors for months, then some external factors reveal who they really are.
 Sometimes conflict in the relationship reveals the real “them.”

 Whether it started out toxic or it became toxic, it is just important to recognize toxicity when it begins so you can take care of yourself.
 Some relationships are worth fighting for, but others are best left exactly where we found them.
 Love and respect yourself enough so you don’t have to go through toxicity a minute longer than needed.
 You don’t deserve the stress or heartache.